 From task to solution

 The duty cycle is a concept which is specific of square waves.
 In the common sense, the duty cycle is a percentage representing the fraction one period in which the signal is active.
-In our case since the LED is active (turned on) on the high side the duty cycle is
+In our case since the LED is active on the high side the duty cycle is

 This means that if we want to keep the period to one second then the LED should be turned on for 200 ms and turned off for 800 ms. In this way the duty would be